-Recently I have been having lots of requests from my lovely readers for ideas and advice for engagement parties, so today I thought I would run through the basics and share my ideas.
+As we come to the end of our month of engagement-themed posts, there’s no better way to finish off than with a party!
+In this case, an engagement party, because if you’re just engaged, this is the first celebration that might be on your mind.
 Engagement parties are such a lovely tradition (although certainly not something you should feel you HAVE to have, time and budget being major considerations for many) as they give you a chance to celebrate a very exciting moment in any couple’s lives with their nearest and dearest.
+Here are some guidelines and ideas to get you started.

 Who should host an engagement party?